Inquiry Question

 Perspectives

-Hormonal control of mammalian reproduction is complex – the descriptions provided in this webpage cover only some aspects of that system.
+Hormonal control of mammalian reproduction is complex - the descriptions provided in this webpage cover only some aspects of that system.
 The hormones ensure that the organs of the reproductive system function as an orchestrated sequence of events, where the hormones themselves are the conductors of the symphony.
 In all non-oviparous mammals, maternal and fetal hormones regulate pregnancy and gestation so that the fetus develops in an optimal environment before birth.
 This includes the regulation of metabolic, respiratory and other physiological systems.
-Similarly, the interplay of material and fetal hormones stimulate birth.
+Similarly, the interplay of material and fetal hormones stimulates birth.

 It is important for students to note that the testis and ovaries are both reproductive and endocrine organs.